Can You Recognize the Signs of Heroin Abuse?

 Physical changes are highly notable as heroin use progresses.
-Users develop a tolerance to heroin with continued use, needing to constantly increase their dosage to achieve a high.
-The physical toll becomes quite apparent, and you may notice these changes:
+Users develop a tolerance to heroin with continued use, needing to increase their dosage to achieve a high consistently.
+The physical toll becomes quite apparent, and you may notice these physical signs:

 - Weight loss